Skylar’s Run Work?

 Therapeutic Curriculum of 13 cognitive skills

 At the core of Skylar’s Run is a curriculum of 13 cognitive skills personalized to each child.
 These skills are embedded within each mission across the adventure series.
-Each of these skills are a necessary component of attention, inhibition, and self-regulatory control.
-By repeatedly challenging the development of each one of these skills, the child masters the ability to govern their control of attention, inhibition and self-regulation.
+Each of these skills is a necessary component of attention, inhibition, and self-regulatory control.
+By repeatedly challenging the development of each one of these skills, the child develops the ability to govern their control of attention, inhibition and self-regulation.

 What are Cognitive Skills?